 Step 2: Enable CSE Client

-Edit the ~/.vcd-cli/profiles.yaml file and add the below lines to enable the CSE client.
+Edit the ~/.vcd-cli/profiles.yaml file and add the following lines to enable the CSE client.

 1 2 |

-Note: If the ~/.vcd-cli/profiles.yaml file is not present on the CSE server, then run the following command to generate the same.
+Note: If the ~/.vcd-cli/profiles.yaml file is not present on the CSE server, then run the following command to generate the file.

 Verify that the CSE client has been installed.